 The motivation of our objectives is the need of acquiring valid and robust methodologies for a rational assembling of molecular objects at the nanoscale.
 Innovative strategies, involving a precise control of molecular structures on well-defined surfaces, are crucial to technologically exploit the concept of rational bottom-up design and assembly.
 By achieving further understanding at an atomic level of the interplay between molecule-molecule and molecule-substrate interactions, we will contribute to establish the bottom-up approach as a suitable methodology to develop nanotechnology.

 – On-surface synthesis.
-We search for new strategies to interlink molecular bulding-blocks on diferent surfaces by tuning up the adsorbate-substrate interaction.
+We search for new strategies to interlink molecular bulding-blocks on different surfaces by tuning up the adsorbate-substrate interaction.

-– Graphene and other 2D systems: We aim at looking for new reduced dimensionality structures with upstanding electronic properties.
-Graphene, doped graphene, graphene flakes, polymeric chains or networks, carbonaceous 2D membranes…
+– Low dimensional materials.
+We aim at looking for new reduced dimensionality structures with upstanding electronic properties.
+Graphene, transition metal dichalcogenides, polymeric chains or networks, carbonaceous 2D membranes…

-– Astrochemistry: In collaboration with astronomers, we try to mimic processes that takes place in red-giant stars, supernovae or nebulae, using UHV technologies and surface science characterization techniques.
-This research line is framed on the NANOCOSMOS project
+– Laboratory astrochemistry.
+In collaboration with astronomers, we try to mimic processes that takes place in red-giant stars, supernovae or nebulae, using UHV technologies and surface science characterization techniques.

 The research activities compiled in this webpage are founded throughout: